wilsonliaows/docs/connectors/dynamics-crm/picklist-lookups.md

 These lookups act like an external lookup table stored in Workato, and are efficient since you're not making API lookup calls against Dynamics CRM when using this feature.
 The first time you interact with a specific record in Workato (e.g. Opportunity record or Customer record), we save your picklists and picklist option sets for that record.
 Subsequently, whenever you're working with the same record, you obtain these picklist values from Workato's cache, instead of a lookup call to Dynamics CRM.

 ## Single-select picklists
-For single-select picklists, they show up as datapills in an object.
-The datapills that you might have been using are still available for use, so your recipes will not break as a result of this new feature.
+Single-select picklists show up as datapills in an object.
+The datapills you might be using are still available for use, so your recipes will not break as a result of this new feature.
 However, they have been marked '(deprecated)' — we highly recommend that you switch to using the new datapills.

 ![Additional single-select picklist datapills in the datatree, and deprecated picklist datapill](/assets/images/connectors/microsoft-dynamics-CRM/single-select-picklist-values.png)
 *Additional single-select picklist datapills in the datatree, and deprecated picklist datapill*

 ## Multi-select picklists
-For multi-select picklists, they show up as datapills in a list.
-The datapills that you might have been using are still available for use, so your recipes will not break as a result of this new feature.
+Multi-select picklists show up as datapills in a list.
+The datapills you might be using are still available for use, so your recipes will not break as a result of this new feature.
 However, they have been marked '(deprecated)' — we highly recommend that you switch to using the new datapills.

 ![Additional multi-select picklist datapills in the datatree, and deprecated picklist datapill](/assets/images/connectors/microsoft-dynamics-CRM/multiselect-picklist-values.png)
 *Additional multi-select picklist datapills in the datatree, and deprecated picklist datapill*